gbabichev/Thumbnailer/README.md

 ## 📝 Changelog

+### 1.2
+- Removed App Sandbox from web release so CMD+O actually works right.
+- Fixed logging so it writes to disk & shows data correctly after hiding.
+- Added multi-threading for a ~4x increase in speed.
+- Updated app icon.

 ### 1.1
 - Fixed "cancel task" not working on deletion of thumbnail folders.
 - Added "Hide Log" to hide the log UI in case of thousands of files being processed - helps improve performance.